Structural Intensives will begin again in spring of 2021

 - What we call the “actions” of the poses – specific instructions help us pay attention to how the pose can help an injury or condition.

-- The poses are sequenced to strengthen, stretch, reduce stress and anxiety, bring support to the student, both physcially, and emotionally.
+- The poses are sequenced to strengthen, stretch, reduce stress and anxiety, bring support to the student, both physically, and emotionally.

 - The poses are held for different periods of time to create understanding and promote healing.

-- The teacher observes the student’s needs as unique to them.
+- The teacher observes the student’s needs as unique to each student.

-The class will be taught by Jessica Becker, CIYT at the Junior Intermediate 3 level and assisted by Rose Alexander CIYT at the Introductory 2 level, Tricia Scott CIYT at the Introductory 2 level, and Cher de Rossiter CIYT at the Introductory 2 level.
-Jessica has been a teacher and practitioner of Iyengar Yoga for 20 years.
-Jessica and Rose are students of Manouso Manos.
-Cher is a student of Jessica’s and regularly attends workshops with Manouso.
-Manouso Manos holds one of two of the highest certifications in Iyengar Yoga given out by BKS Iyengar.
-He is the world’s leading Iyengar Yoga teacher in the therapeutic applications of Iyengar Yoga.
-Jessica studies regularly with Manouso.
-She completed a two year Therapeutic course with Stephanie Quirk, and has recently completed a three year Iyengar Yoga Therapeutic training course with Manouso – the only official therapeutic training course endorsed by BKS Iyengar.
+The class will be taught by Jessica Becker, CIYT at the Senior Intermediate 1 level and assisted by Nancy Kardon CIYT at the Introductory level, and Tricia Scott CIYT at the Introductory level.
+Jessica has been a teacher and practitioner of Iyengar Yoga for 22 years.
+She has completed a two year Therapeutic course with Stephanie Quirk, and recently completed a three year Iyengar Yoga Therapeutic training course with Manouso Manos– this was the only official therapeutic training course endorsed by BKS Iyengar.

 Tricia Scott lives in Hurley, New York and teaches at Clear Yoga.
 She does body work in addition to teaching Iyengar Yoga.